-Looking at other demographic data for those that disagreed, gender and experience with the presbytery (as measured by the number of different roles served) were not factors.
+Looking at other demographic data for those that disagreed, gender and experience with the Presbytery (as measured by the number of different roles served) were not factors.
 However, those in the East and West Regions were more likely to disagree, compared to the to the Central Region.